GREAT DIE-OFF: Anonymous, New York Nursing Home Caregiver

 They also explained that if something goes wrong with a drug or vaccine, the medical community and public health authorities have a code of silence or an omertà.
 You never break the medical community or public health authority omertà.
 If you do, there will be vendettas and reprisals.

 At least my employer did not mandate us employees to get that vaccine – unlike with that stupid anal swabbing!
 [She frowns.]

 My employer mandated that all of us non-management staff undergo mandatory daily anal swabbing for COVIDsteria!

 At first, I thought there would be exemptions for marginalized people just like that Chinese woman thought before getting dragged off the plane and treated like Rosa Parks.
 After all, I am Asian.
 And unlike that Chinese woman, I was working as a slave on an H-1b visa!
-But there were no exceptions!

 But there were no exemptions for Asians like me!
 The stupid government did not consider Asians as marginalized people!
 [She frowns angrily.]

 What I never understood was why you would even look for a respiratory virus down there!
 It was not how we tested our residents for COVIDsteria!